 We believe that net operating income, or NOI, is a useful measure of our operating performance.
 We define NOI as total property revenues less total property operating expenses, excluding depreciation and amortization and interest.
 Other REITs may use different methodologies for calculating NOI, and accordingly, our NOI may not be comparable to other REITs.
 We believe that this measure provides an operating perspective not immediately apparent from GAAP operating income or net income.
 We use NOI to evaluate our performance on a same store and non-same store basis; NOI measures the core operations of property performance by excluding corporate level expenses and other items not related to property operating performance and captures trends in rental housing and property operating expenses.
 However, NOI should only be used as a supplemental measure of our financial performance.

 The following table reflects net income (loss) attributable to common stockholders together with a reconciliation to NOI and to same store and non-same store contributions to consolidated NOI, as computed in accordance with GAAP for the periods presented (unaudited and amounts in thousands):

-(1) Same store portfolio for the three and six months ended June 30, 2020 consists of 24 properties, which represent 8,459 units.
+(1) Same store portfolio for the three months ended June 30, 2021 consists of 25 properties, which represent 8,882 units.
+Same store portfolio for the six months ended June 30, 2021 consists of 24 properties, which represent 8,628 units.